The foundation is committed to openness, transparency, and learning.

 Openness and transparency can help build trust, but only if we are genuinely open to hearing what others have to say.
 Inviting feedback is meaningful only if we sincerely listen to new ideas, new perspectives, new approaches, and new ways of thinking.
 This is true of conversations among our own staff as much as discussions we have with others.
 We encourage an internal environment that is open to deliberation, in which staff as well as grantees and external partners are empowered to debate and dissent as part of a process of making decisions that—once made—we get behind and work together to execute.

 - Encouraging staff to participate in conferences, seminars, and peer networks, and supporting such networks and other organizations that strengthen the sector

 - Administering Grantee and Staff Perception Reports, and taking the resulting feedback seriously

-- Openly licensing our own work product and requiring that project-funded research be openly licensed as well
+- Openly licensing our own work product and requiring that project-funded research be openly licensed

 - Regularly convening grantees or subgroups of grantees, while helping grantees develop their own networks

-- Organizing cross-program and crossfoundation learning, and supporting professional development for staff
+- Supporting professional development for staff

 - Sharing ideas through a variety of channels, and supporting efforts to promote foundation openness